vidhanbhonsle/Messaging-IoT-Device-State-with-AWS-Python-and-Telnyx/README.md

 <div align="center">

-# Alert on the state of IoT Device or Machine
+# Messaging the state of IoT Device using AWS and Python

-An IoT simple web based application for sending SMS using [Svelte framework](https://svelte.dev/) and [Telnyx API](https://telnyx.com).
+An IoT use case where an IoT device sends data to the AWS cloud and in case of anomaly notifies the concerned individuals using Telnyx messaging.

 </div>